ChemBits/ChemBits/README.md

-- 👋 Hi, I’m @ChemBits
+- 👋 Hi, I’m @labdatabit
 - 👀 I’m interested in chemistry, math and ITs.
 - 🌱 I’m currently learning basics concepts of dev. web. and data science.
 - 💞️ I’m looking to collaborate on webs sites.